-In 2020, we provided the following annual cash compensation to our non-management directors in quarterly installments (except as noted below):
+In 2021, we provided the following annual cash compensation to our non-management directors in quarterly installments (except as noted below):

-- a retainer of \$80,000; - an additional \$75,000, prorated from January 1, 2020 to February 9, 2020, which was increased to \$100,000 from February 10, 2020 to December 31, 2020, to the Chair of the Board; - an additional \$25,000 to the Audit Committee, Compensation Committee, and Risk and Compliance Committee Chairs; - an additional \$15,000 to the Nomination/Governance Committee Chair; and - an additional \$12,500 to all Audit Committee, Compensation Committee, and Risk and Compliance Committee members (other than the Chairs).
+- a retainer of \$80,000; - an additional \$100,000 to the Chair of the Board; - an additional \$25,000 to the Audit Committee, Compensation Committee, and Risk and Compliance Committee Chairs; - an additional \$15,000 to the Nomination/Governance Committee Chair; and - an additional \$12,500 to all Audit Committee, Compensation Committee, and Risk and Compliance Committee members (other than the Chairs).

-In addition, our directors receive per-meeting fees of \$1,000 per meeting for each meeting in excess of eight meetings of the Board of Directors a year.
-Similarly, beginning January 1, 2021, each member of the Compensation Committee, Risk and Compliance Committee, and Audit Committee will receive an additional \$1,000 for attending each of his or her respective committees' meetings in excess of eight annually.
-Our other committee members are not compensated on a per-meeting basis.
+In addition, our directors receive fees of \$1,000 per meeting for each meeting in excess of eight meetings of the Board of Directors per year.
+In 2021, each member of the Compensation Committee, Risk and Compliance Committee, and Audit Committee received an additional \$1,000 for attending each of his or her respective committees' meetings in excess of eight annually.